 RESTORE: Your DATA Time Machine

-, your trusty DATA time machine!
+Ever wished you could rewind your READ command and start over from the beginning of your DATA list Meet RESTORE, your trusty DATA time machine!
 This handy command resets the internal pointer that keeps track of where you are in your DATA statements, allowing you to reread values as many times as you need.
 Think of it as a bookmark for your data!

 Syntax